-In summary, the measurements of single and double spin asymmetries for pions and kaons in a large range of kinematic variables $(x, Q^2, z, P{h\perp})$ combined with measurements with unpolarized targets, will provide detailed information on the flavor and polarization dependence of the transverse momentum distributions of quarks in the valence region and, in particular, on the x and k_T dependence of the leading TMD parton distribution functions of u and d quarks.
+In summary, the measurements of single and double spin asymmetries for pions and kaons in a large range of kinematic variables $(x, Q^2, z, P{h\perp})$ combined with measurements with unpolarized targets, will provide detailed information on the flavor and polarization dependence of the transverse momentum distributions of quarks in the valence region and, in particular, on the x and $k_T$ dependence of the leading TMD parton distribution functions of u and d quarks.
 Such measurements would allow for detailed tests of QCD dynamics in the valence region, complementing the information obtained from inclusive DIS.
 They would also serve as novel tools for exploring nuclear structure in terms of the quark and gluon degrees of freedom.

-The combination of all 3 target polarization states (U, L, T) opens access to study of single- and double-spin asymmetries, involving essentially unexplored chiralodd and time-reversal odd distribution functions, providing detailed information on the quark transverse momentum and spin correlations [31, 3, 4, 32, 109].
-The list includes transversity [1, 40], Sivers [110, 17, 18, 19], "pretzelosity" [4], worm-gear $g{1T}^q(x)$ [111], and Collins [31] functions.
+The combination of all 3 target polarization states (U, L, T) opens access to study of single- and double-spin asymmetries, involving essentially unexplored chiralodd and time-reversal odd distribution functions, providing detailed information on the quark transverse momentum and spin correlations [28, 3, 4, 29, 103].
+The list includes transversity [1, 37], Sivers [104, 17, 18, 19], "pretzelosity" [4], worm-gear $g{1T}^q(x)$ [105], and Collins [28] functions.

-4 Experimental Situation
+3 Experimental Situation

-4.1 The Present Experiments
+3.1 The Present Experiments

-Target spin asymmetries have been published by the HERMES Collaboration on the proton [84, 93, 87] and the COMPASS collaboration on deuterium and proton targets [85, 88].
+Target spin asymmetries have been published by the HERMES Collaboration on the proton [80, 88, 83] and the COMPASS collaboration on deuterium and proton targets [81, 84].
 Kinematics at HERMES and in particular at COMPASS is limited to relatively low x, where the spin-orbit correlations are not expected to be large.
 In 2010 COMPASS got one additional year of data-taking with transversely polarized proton target.
-The foreseen gain in statistics is a factor three with respect the publication [88].
-At JLab, an experiment has been done in Hall-A with transversely polarized 3He target [112].
+The foreseen gain in statistics is a factor three with respect the publication [84].
+At JLab, an experiment has been done in Hall-A with transversely polarized He target [106] and an experiment is foreseen to run in the fall of 2011 with transversely polarized HD-Ice target [107, 108].

-4.2 JLab Proposals
+3.2 JLab Proposals